openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

 Finally dev branches need to run `cd ~/src/oref0/ && npm run global-install` for the new _oref0-online_ to work

 ### Installation using iPhone
 settings>general>About>Bluetooth (the 13th line down).
-It is this number that will appear from the `devices` command while in the interactive program `bluetoothctl`.
-The digits in this number are are hexidecimal which replaces 10, 11, 12, 13, 14, 15 with A, B, C, D, E, F. Notice that Bluetooth is one larger than WiFi.
+This is the MAC Address.
+Use it with the --btmac option and with both the `trust` and `pair` commands.
+The digits in this number are are hexidecimal which replaces 10, 11, 12, 13, 14, 15 with A, B, C, D, E, F. Notice that Bluetooth is one line below WiFi and is one larger than WiFi.
+(D+1=E)

 `cd && ~/src/oref0/bin/oref0-setup.sh --btmac=AA:BB:CC:DD:EE:FF` See Phase 2, step 2 for instructions.
 This is an interactive program.
+This command differs from Phase2 Step2 with the addition of the --btmac option.

 `hciconfig hci0 name $HOSTNAME` This will have bluetooth use the name you called Edison just after the Flash process.